We started collecting metrics in 2011. Reviewing the history you can see the growth and evolution of the community.

 Measuring open source communities is very hard.
 The nature of being open and redistributable means that we definitely do not know everyone who is using it and that’s part of being open.
 These metrics can provide insight into trends within the community but should not be considered exhaustive or even close to complete but as a consistent snapshot.
 We have public instructions for setting up mirrors and these measurements do not count the any statistics for mirrors either private or public.
 Public mirrors are listed at http://wiki.ros.org/Mirrors

 Every year we seek to provide the same metrics so that trends can be observed.
 However we also look to update the metrics to include new statistics or cover new aspects that we think may be interesting trends in the future.
-This year we haven’t updated any fields.
+This year we have added a new viewing metric which is the viewing statistics for https://index.ros.org .
+It is part of our revamp of resources to evolve the ROS infrastructure as we continue to need to scale upward.